coderholic/pyradio/README.md

 Being a console application, **PyRadio** was never intended to work with a mouse.

-What has to be understood about using the mouse on a console application is that the result is highly dependent on the terminal used and the way it implements mouse support.
+Furthermore, when using the mouse on a console application, the result is highly dependent on the terminal used and the way it implements mouse support.

 Having said that, and since the question of using the mouse with **PyRadio** has been risen, basic mouse support has been implemented; starting, stopping and muting the player, scrolling within the playlist and adjusting the player's volume is now possible using the mouse.